doomsquadairsoft/d3vice-xbee-gateway/README.md

 All writes are done using XCTU-NG.
 Feel free do to use OTAP!
 Default serial settings are 9600/8/N/1/N

-  * Update firmware to latest version
+  * Update firmware to latest version.
+XBP24-ZB fw is needed.
+    * Depending on how you installed, XCTU's permissions may cause problems updating fw.
+You may need to run as root to update firmware.
+      * Run XCTU from CLI to see error messages.
+    * Install legacy firmware package in X-CTU.
+Or manually download the firmware. [try here](https://www.digi.com/support/productdetail?pid=4549&osvid=0&s=507&tp=1) or [here](ftp://ftp1.digi.com/support/firmware) or [here](https://www.digi.com/support/productdetail?pid=3430&type=firmware)
     * firmware choice must be ZB Coordinator or ZB Endpoint
   * Write Node Identifier (NI)
     * `node generateNI.js` will give you some NI ideas